vendruscolo-lab/AlphaFold-MetaInference-Tutorial/theory.md

 $$E_{\sigma} = k_{B}T\sum_{r,i}^{N_{R},N_{D}}{- \log{\left( \sigma_{r,i}^{Β} \right) + \frac{1}{2}}\log\left\lbrack \left( \sigma_{r,i}^{Β} \right)^{2} + \left( \sigma_{i}^{SEM} \right)^{2} \right\rbrack}\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (6).$$

-Finally, $E_{MD}$ corresponds to the potential energy function of the molecular dynamics force field, which in this case is the CALVADOS-2 force field.
+Finally, $E_{MD}$ corresponds to the potential energy function of the molecular dynamics force field, which in this case is the CALVADOS 2 force field.
 While the space of conformations $X_r$ is sampled through multi-replica simulations (in this tutorial we used six replicas, however the larger this number the better) the error parameters for each datapoint $σ_{r,i}^B$ are sampled through a Gibbs sampling scheme at each time step.
-The range of the error sampling in this tutorial is set to\[0.0001,10\] and the associated trial move error perturbation of the Gibbs sampling was 0.1.
+The range of the error sampling in this tutorial is set to\[0.0001,10\] and the associated trial move error perturbation of the Gibbs sampling is set 0.1.
 For more information on how to select these parameters, refer [here](https://link.springer.com/protocol/10.1007/978-1-4939-9608-7_13).
-The error parameter due to the limited number of replicas used to estimate the forward model ($σ^{SEM}$) was calculated on the fly by window averaging every 200 steps of molecular dynamics.
+The error parameter due to the limited number of replicas used to estimate the forward model ($σ^{SEM}$) is  calculated on the fly by window averaging every 200 steps of molecular dynamics.

 **AF-MI advantages**

-By combining AlphaFold inter-resiude distance data with the CALVADOS-2 forcefield to retrieve structural ensembles of proteins are:
+By combining AlphaFold inter-resiude distance data with the CALVADOS 2 forcefield to retrieve structural ensembles of proteins are:
 - The high convergence speed due to the coarse grained model and a metadynamics bias
 - The increased accuracy in modeling partially ordered protein interactions relyig on the introduction of AlphaFold-based distance restraints